StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 ![OpenM UI screen](OpenMUI06.png)

-One final step.
-All OpenM jobs run using Statcan Kubeflow run using MPI.
-This allows multi-processors execution of your jobs.
+To run models using multi-processing (MPI), the following must be done.
+This will only work for MPI enabled models.

 In the **Cluster Run Options** tab, ensure that:
 - at least one Process is selected in the **MPI Number of Processes** and